 Find help for common questions

-Whether you want to know more about PROMACTA® (eltrombopag) or are curious about chronic immune thrombocytopenia (ITP) in children more generally, here are some quick answers to questions you might have.
+Whether you want to know more about PROMACTA® (eltrombopag) as a treatment for children with persistent or chronic immune thrombocytopenia (ITP) or are curious about ITP more generally, here are some quick answers to questions you might have.

-The most common side effects of PROMACTA® (eltrombopag) in children 1 year and older when used to treat chronic ITP are:
+The most common side effects of PROMACTA in children 1 year and older when used to treat persistent or chronic ITP are:

 - upper respiratory tract infection (symptoms may include runny nose, stuffy nose, and sneezing)